 For a more feminine version of the Scandi style, you can use white or pastel colored paper and decorate with a pretty reusable ribbon and top with pretty fresh or dried flowers.
 Make sure the paper is free of plastic coating, gold or silver foil, and glitter, all of which would make the paper not recyclable.
 I have an entire post with tips on gift-wrapping with flower and leaves!

 White project paper rolls are versatile and suitable for gift wrapping, as are colored drawing papers.
+Ikea also has an economical roll of children’s drawing paper that works great for gift wrapping also.
 For ribbons, you can reuse ones that come with other packaging or even make your own from scrap fabric!
 I usually get mine from Joann’s and Amazon has a good variety also such as these pretty satin ribbons that come in multiple colors.
 For flowers, you can use hardy flowers such as carnations, or dried flowers such as lavender.
 See my post on how to harvest and dry lavender to grow and make your own supply of dried lavender!

 3. reusable Christmas gift bag